abdulsaleh/asyncio-for-ai/src/function-agents.md

 ### Step 0

 To get started, get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/api-keys).
-We use the Gemini API because it has a generous free tier and good function-calling support.
+We use the Gemini API because it has a generous free tier and function-calling support.

 ```bash
 export GEMINI_API_KEY="YOUR_API_KEY"